denten-books/plain-text/1-metaphor.md

 electronic book is encrypted in some way to prevent copyright infringement, the reader may also be prevented from examining codes and codices embedded into the device---rules governing accessibility, preservation, or freedom of speech.
-The material affordances of inscription at that deep bottom-most meaning-bearing medium influence all higher-level functions of interpretation.[^ln1-rmedium]
+The material affordances of inscription at that deep, bottom-most meaning-bearing medium influence all higher-level practices of interpretation.[^ln1-rmedium]

-Extant and still silently dominant theories of interpretation continue to build on properties and assumptions attached to print media.
+Traditional theories of textual interpretation rely on properties and assumptions attached to print media.
 For example, in Hans-Georg Gadamer's influential conception of art, the free play of the artistic mind transforms into material structure [*Gebilde*] that is both "repeatable" and "permanent" [@gadamer_truth_1975, 110].
-Similarly, in his *Interpretation Theory*, Paul Ricoeur writes about the "range of social and political changes" related to the invention of writing.
-For Ricoeur, human discourse is "fixed" and thereby "preserved from destruction" in writing [@ricur_interpretation_1976, 26-8].
+Similarly, in his *Interpretation Theory*, Paul Ricoeur wrote about the "range of social and political changes" related to the invention of writing.
+To the stability of communication in print Ricoeur attributes the "birth of political rule exercised by a remote state" and "the birth of market relationships."
+The constitution of archives enables history, where the fixity of law, justice.
+"Such an immense range of effects suggests that human discourse is not merely preserved from destruction," Ricoeur writes.
+It is also "deeply affected in its communicative function" [@ricoeur_interpretation_1976, 26-8].
 The electronic literary device offers no such permanence.
 What is meant by "fixed," "permanent," and "repeatable" changes with the device.
 Such properties come to us under the guise of surface representation.
 Nothing is guaranteed in the passage of electronic text from one pair of hands into another.
 Formatting expands its purview far beyond typographical convention.
-The erasure of words, word substitution, automatic summarization, wholesale generation of discourse by algorithmic means---the command and control layer of a digital media device contains all such possibilities.
+The erasure of words, word substitution, automatic summarization, wholesale generation of discourse by algorithmic means---the command and control layer implicit in all digital media contains all such possibilities.
 What does it mean to read and to interpret a dynamic text, which changes depending on its context?
 How can literary analysis---close reading, philology, hermeneutics---persist without the fixity of print?

 Dissimulation is perhaps necessary, because the reading and writing of digital data can involve processes far outside of everyday experience.
-For example, in reading data from solid state (FLASH) memory a circuit imparts electrical charge through quantum tunneling onto a connected series of floating gate transistors [@pavan_flash_1997; @bez_introduction_2003].
+For example, in reading data from solid state (FLASH) memory, a circuit imparts electrical charge through quantum tunneling onto a connected series of floating gate transistors [@pavan_flash_1997; @bez_introduction_2003].